LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 This is my very first project to deal with a COM-port and serial messages.
 Therefore I start at the beginning and creating a foreach loop to see is there any COM-ports presented in my Raspberry.
 #### Find Raspberry COM port
-This foreach loop list all available COM-ports presented by Raspberry.
+This `foreach` loop list all available COM-ports presented by Raspberry.
-If there is no COM-port available then this have to be enabled from the Raspberry global settings raspi-config.
+If there is no COM-port available then this have to be enabled from the Raspberry global settings `raspi-config`.
-Keep in mind that SerialPort is exist in System.IO.Ports whichcan be downloaded as NuGet package.
+Keep in mind that `SerialPort` is exist in `System.IO.Ports` which can be downloaded as a NuGet package.

 ```C#
 string[] ports = SerialPort.GetPortNames();